 - Decentralized community governance – Base rates may be determined by a platform’s community governance, which can set a standard expectation and also be used to incentivize participation.

 Lastly, in DeFi you can directly be the lender of your funds without a third party doing it for you.
 Lending pool protocols allow any crypto holder to lend their digital assets to other users.
-This means anyone can benefit from the opportunity to charge interest (that is, generate a passive yield) as loans are repaid by those who borrow your crypto.
+This means anyone can benefit from the opportunity to charge interest (that is, generate a passive rewards) as loans are repaid by those who borrow your crypto.

 How does decentralized lending and borrowing work?